MAY 2026

 —Michael Kranish, author of Flight from Monticello: Thomas Jefferson at War

 "When John Adams and Thomas Jefferson both died on the fiftieth anniversary of the adoption of the Declaration of Independence, awestruck Americans wondered what to make of the remarkable timing.
-Two hundred years later, Jim Rasenberger gives us the answer in this spellbinding and sweeping history of the relationship between two men hailed as 'the North and South Poles of the American Revolution.'
-A perfectly timed book.
+Two hundred years later, Jim Rasenberger gives us the answer in this spellbinding and sweeping history.

 —Jonathan Horn, author of The Fate of the Generals: MacArthur, Wainwright, and the Epic Battle for the Philippines

 "In this fresh interpretation of Thomas Jefferson and John Adams's remarkable half-century relationship, Jim Rasenberger offers a fascinating, nuanced, and gracefully written portrait of the birth of American politics.
-A beautifully crafted dual biography sensitive to the private as well as public lives of its striking subjects, A Perfect Coincidence raises vital questions about democracy and aristocracy, liberty and power that continue to confront us in the nation's Semiquincentennial year.
-Anyone interested in the Founders and their enduring legacy will find this an impressive, important book."
+A beautifully crafted dual biography sensitive to the private as well as public lives of its striking subjects, A Perfect Coincidence raises vital questions about democracy and aristocracy, liberty and power that continue to confront us in the nation's Semiquincentennial year."

 —David S. Brown, author of The Last American Aristocrat and In the Arena